 Presumption of Authenticity.
 A presumption of authenticity is an inference that is drawn from known facts about the manner in which a document has been created and maintained.
 Adoption and consistent application of the recommendations presented in this document provide the best evidence to support such a presumption.
 The recommendations are cumulative: the higher the number of satisfied recommendations and the greater the degree to which an individual recommendation has been satisfied, the stronger the presumption of authenticity.

-Successful implementation of the recommendations presented in this document is predicated on establishing and continuously applying effective administrative policies and procedures (see reference to InterPARES Project Preservation Resources, 3.
-Policy Framework, at the end of this document).
+Successful implementation of the recommendations presented in this document is predicated on establishing and continuously applying effective administrative policies and procedures.
 Ideally, you should strive to implement authentication techniques supported by administrative policies and procedures that are as technology-independent and/or neutral as possible.